lychin24/Predicting-Recipe-Ratings/README.md

   frameborder="0"
 ></iframe>

 As you can see, because of the outliers, the distribution is difficult to see.
-To help, I also plotted the distribution scaled up.
+To help, I also plotted the distribution scaled in.

 <iframe
   src="images/minutes_dist_scaled.html"